ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 Keep a few things in mind to make that call:

-* Unit tests tends to be faster (more below).
+* Unit tests tend to be faster (more below).
 * Unit tests test code, not user journeys.
-* Because of the above, unit tests will hardly fail in different devices or OS versions, hence they give no visibility over the state of the app on a per-device, per-OS basis.
+* Because of the above, unit tests will hardly fail on different devices or OS versions, hence they give no visibility over the state of the app on a per-device, per-OS basis.
 BDD tests do.
 * Unit tests are platform specific, you need to code them once per platform.
 * Unit tests tend to be written by developers only, no collaboration with the rest of the team.
 * BDD tests tend to be more brittle... but they exercise a deeper piece of the stack.